SGCODEX/Music-Recommendation-Using-Facial-Expressions/LEARN.md

 # LEARN.md - Onboarding Guide for Music Recommendation via Facial Emotion

 Welcome to the Music-Recommendation-Using-Facial-Expressions project!
-This guide reflects existing repository content and key GitHub sections to help you navigate and contribute.
+This guide reflects existing repository content and key GitHub sections to help you navigate and contribute easily.

 ## Contents
 1. [Project Overview](#project-overview)